 Recalling that gelatinous tower belly-dancing in the pan, I decided I’d be damned if I couldn’t build a bigger, better, more manly-man version.
 Into the kitchen I stepped, and there on the cutting board and in the skillet, not only did I succeed in giving corned beef hash the cojones it deserves, I closed another circle—ours, this time.
 A circle that began in that other kitchen all those Saturdays ago, when Buddig turkey, Burger King, and Betty Crocker dominated, and when a can stuffed with food of questionable origins served as an unlikely aphrodisiac.

-- 1 pound Yukon gold or red bliss potatoes, cut into 1/2-inch dice
+- 1 portion pound Yukon Gold or red bliss potatoes cut into 1/2-inch (12-mm) dice

 - 2 tablespoons unsalted butter

 - 1 medium onion cut into 1/2-inch (12-mm) dice

 - Kosher salt